Imaginativeone/Udemy-Angela-Web-Dev/Topics.md

 		- [ ] 400 00:08 Download the Completed Project Code
 		- [ ] 401 02:06 Tip from Angela - How to Get a Job as Programmer
 		- [ ] 402 00:12 Feedback Time!
+31-01.
+What is REST.mp4
+31-02.
+Creating a Database with Robo 3T.mp4
+31-03.
+Set Up Server Challenge.mp4
+31-04.
+Set Up Server Solution.mp4
+31-05.
+GET All Articles.mp4
+31-06.
+POST a New Article.mp4
+31-07.
+DELTE All Articles.mp4
+31-08.
+Chained Route Handlers Using Express.mp4
+31-09.
+GET a Specific Article.mp4
+31-10.
+PUT a Specific Article.mp4
+31-11.
+PATCH a Specific Article.mp4
+31-12.
+DELETE a Specific Article.mp4
+31-14.
+Tip from Angela - How to Get a Job as Programmer.mp4
 	- [ ] Section 32 Authentication & Security | 16 lectures • 3hr 33min
 		- [ ] 403 05:46 Introduction to Authentication
 		- [ ] 404 07:26 Getting Set Up